terryma/snoocore/oauth.md

 ## Installed based Applications

-These follow the exact same steps as web based applications.
+These follow the exact same steps as web based applications - just adjust the oauth type to `'installed'` in the initial config.
 The only difference is that the client secret can be distributed in code that anyone can view.

 ## De-Authenticating